SuperNova76/TopCPToolKit/docs/settings/taus.md

 :   the ID WP to use (single string).
 Supported ID WPs: `Tight`, `Medium`, `Loose`, `VeryLoose`, `NoID`.

 `legacyRecommendations`
-:   whether to use legacy tau BDT and electron veto recommendations.
+:   whether to use legacy tau-jet BDT and electron veto recommendations.
 The default is `False`.

 `noEffSF`
 :   disables the calculation of efficiencies and scale factors.
 Experimental! only useful to test a new WP for which scale factors are not available.
 The default is `False`.

 !!! success "Registers the following variables:"
-    - `select`: whether the tau passes the ID cuts
+    - `select`: whether the tau-jet passes the ID cuts
-    - `effSF`: the per-tau reconstruction SF
+    - `effSF`: the per-tau-jet reconstruction SF

 ## Config blocks